WarwickTechCrew/tc-website-wiki/wiki/04-spaces/07-junction/index.md

 </figure>

-The hope hole refers to a hole in the wall of Junction Hall 1, next to one of the fire exits, which was created to supply heavy duty power to an outdoor marquee for [Warwick CU's Hope Events Week](https://warwickcu.org/hope-2025/) in 2025.
+The hope hole refers to a hole in the wall of Junction Hall 1, next to one of the fire exits, which was created to supply heavy duty power from Junction Hall 1's 63-3A supply to an outdoor marquee for [Warwick CU's Hope Events Week](https://warwickcu.org/hope-2025/) in 2025.
 This also came in useful for supplying a wired network connection to the marquee for livestreaming.

 ## [Junction Hall 2 (JX0.10)](https://campus.warwick.ac.uk/search/623c8927421e6f5928c0ef7a?projectId=warwick)